motine/MarkdownCodePacker/README.md

 - Unpack
 - Pack
+- Extract single to folder (can include relative path)
-- Extract all (can include relative path)
+- Extract all to folder (can include relative path)
 - Pack folder
 - select multiple lines/code blocks to pack/unpack them at same time